vektra/mockery/README.md

 	return r0
 }

 // NewStringer creates a new instance of Stringer.
-It also registers the testing.TB interface on the mock and a cleanup function to assert the mocks expectations. func NewStringer(t testing.TB) *Stringer {
+It also registers a testing interface on the mock and a cleanup function to assert the mocks expectations. func NewStringer(t testing.TB) *Stringer {
 	mock := &Stringer{}
 	mock.Mock.Test(t)